Symptoms of Gluten Intolerance and Gluten Allergies

 Similarly, those with gluten sensitivity frequently experience constipation and indigestion.
 This may be because your body responds poorly to digesting gluten before trying to pass the product from your digestive system.

-Those with more serious gluten sensitivity might experience abdominal pain or severe discomfort.
-Abdominal pain could be related to your abdominal and digestive muscles twisting and turning in an attempt to digest gluten unsuccessfully.
+Those with more serious gluten sensitivity might experience abdominal discomfort or severe discomfort.
+Abdominal discomfort could be related to your abdominal and digestive muscles twisting and turning in an attempt to digest gluten unsuccessfully.

-Either way, it’s not a bad idea to visit a doctor if you experience repeated abdominal pain so they can check for celiac disease.
+Either way, it’s not a bad idea to visit a doctor if you experience repeated abdominal discomfort so they can check for celiac.

 4. Regular Fatigue